BernardoGiordano/signal-desktop-pi4/README.md

 This repository provides all the patches found in the original project, plus a new patch fixing `node-abi` version inside the `yarn.lock` file.

-**Important note**: this script also installs `nvm` and `rustup`.
-If you already have those software installed, please skip installation of those commenting out lines 7 and 10 in the script.
+- **Important note 1**: this script also installs `nvm` and `rustup`.
+If you already have those software installed, please skip installation of those commenting out lines 7, 10, 11 and 14 in the script.

+- **Important note 2**: node 14.16.0 must be used.
+Install with `nvm install 14.16.0` and `nvm use 14.16.0`.

 Tested on Ubuntu 21.04.